Juliandlb/distributed-ray-cluster/ray_cluster/MULTI_MACHINE_DEMO.md

 # 🚀 Multi-Machine Ray Cluster Setup

-This guide shows how to set up a distributed Ray cluster across multiple machines using Docker Swarm.
+This guide shows how to set up a distributed Ray cluster across multiple machines using **Direct Ray Connection** (bypassing Docker Swarm for better compatibility).

 ## 🎯 Overview

-- **Manager Node**: Runs the Ray cluster coordinator and manages the Docker Swarm
+- **Head Node (Azure VM)**: Runs the Ray cluster coordinator and manages the cluster
-- **Worker Nodes**: Join the Swarm and run Ray workers for inference
+- **Worker Nodes (Laptop/Remote)**: Connect directly to the head node using Ray's native networking
-- **Secure Communication**: Uses Docker Swarm overlay network for encrypted communication
+- **Secure Communication**: Uses Ray's built-in networking for encrypted communication

-## 🖥️ Step 1: Start the Cluster (Manager Node)
+## 🖥️ Step 1: Start the Cluster (Head Node)

-On your manager machine:
+On your Azure VM:

 ```bash
 # Clone the repository